Neoteroi/BlackSheep-Docs/docs/dependency-injection.md

 ## Using class annotations

-In alternative to defining `__init__` methods, it is also possible to use class annotations, like in the example below:
+An alternative to defining `__init__` methods is to use class annotations, like in the example below:

 ```python
 class A: